cah-john-ryan/expo-go-real-time-chat/session-6-adding-chat-route.md

 import { Href, useRouter } from "expo-router";
 ```

-7. Add the Expo Go router to this component by adding the below line:
+7. Add the Expo Go router to this component by adding the below line below the Index() function declaration:
 ```tsx
 const router = useRouter();
 ```